 OWN was a mesh of Wi-Fi radios set up by James Stevens and SPC in 2008, covering large parts of Deptford, London SE8.
 Deptford is an innercity borough with a history of migration and working-class labour stretching to the imperial docks.
 Been heavily bombed in WW2, Deptford features vast council-owned housing estates, housing associations, and still affordable solutions for students from the near Goldsmiths, University of London.
 OWN picked to more than 400 daily users and about 100 nodes, a few years ago.
 Due to funding and time constraints, as well as to the less stringent digital divide brought by 4g phones and flexible broadband provision, OWN was temporarily abandoned in 2014.
-More recently, it has been forked into MAZI zone, an ERC project with wireless technologies and Smart City flavour.
+More recently, it has been forked into MAZI zone, an H2020 project with wireless technologies and Smart City flavour.

 OWN set mostly around the Creekside, where the river Ravensbourne touches the strong tides of the nearby Thames.
 This is the latest gentrification frontier in SE London, with developers putting a lot of emphasis on the ‘cultural quarter’: Deptford is now said to be second only to Shoreditch for number of artists, studios, and exhibitions.
 This sounds at least peculiar, since the incoming gentrification has done tabula rasa of the affordable places used by independent artists and Goldsmiths art students.
 In this controversial and evolving scenario, OWN provided free access to the ‘commercial Internet’ plus the possibility to experiment with mesh networking for local residents.

-I was fortunate enough to be part of the early stages of this evolving network, hosting a node in my own flat for a few years, and actively participating to the weekly drop-in workshop called ‘Wireless Wednesday’.
-I have now written a paper on the connections between wireless proximity and anonymity vis-a-vis community building – published as a book chapter for Communicating the City (Peter Lange); and another one discussing the intricate connections between city change, gentrification of the area and the independent wireless network – this is now published as ‘Gentrification in the mesh?
+I was fortunate enough to be part of the early stages of this evolving network, hosting a node in my own flat for a few years, and participating to the weekly drop-in workshop called ‘Wireless Wednesday’.
+I have written a paper on the connections between wireless proximity and anonymity vis-a-vis community building – published as a book chapter for Communicating the City (Peter Lange); and another one discussing the intricate connections between city change, gentrification of the area and the independent wireless network – this is now published as ‘Gentrification in the mesh?
 An ethnography of Open Wireless Network (OWN) in Deptford’ for the journal City (Routledge).
 The paper narrates a social history of OWN and unpacks the rapid displacement of working-class residents that the gentrification of Creekside is bringing about.
-Please feel free to download my paper and to feedback your take on this complex phenomenon of urban change cum smart technologies.
+Please feel free to download my paper and to feedback your take on this urban change cum smart technologies.